ReadAlongs/Studio/README.md

 For more information about how the command line interface works consult the interactive [API Documentation](https://readalong-studio.herokuapp.com/api/v1/docs).

-For information on spinning up your own dev Web API server locally, have a look at [web\_api.py](readalongs/web_api.py).
+For information on spinning up your own dev Web API server locally, have a look at [web\_api.py](readalongs/web_api.py), but briefly, if you are running it locally for development, use:

+    DEVELOPMENT=1 uvicorn readalongs.web_api:web_api_app --reload

 #### /langs